implexa/implexa/memory-bank/decisionLog.md

     - Requires a one-time refactoring effort to rename and move files
     - Less visual indication in file explorers that a directory is a module
     - May require more explicit pub mod declarations for submodules
-- **References:** Rust style guide recommendations, project discussion
+- **References:** Rust style guide recommendations, project discussion, memory-bank/rust-module-refactoring-guide.md, src/git_backend.rs

 ### DEC-001 - Use of Tauri over Electron
 - **Date:** 2025-03-02 (Documented retroactively)